Coherence via reiterated beam splitting: Number-state input

-that after Eqs. (\ref{coe}) and (\ref{cce}), leads to a product of coherent states in the output modes

-and we already showed that maximum coherence is obtained exactly for the same optimum configuration in Eq. (\ref{acae}).

-In Fig. \ref{num/cohe} we plot the quotient $\mathcal{C}_{\mathrm{max}} (n,N)/\mathcal{C}_{\mathrm{max}} (\overline{n}=n,N)$ of the optimum coherence for number states versus the optimum coherence for coherent states of the same mean number of photons, for one beam splitter ($N=1$ blue line), three beam splitters ($N=3$ orange line) and five beam splitters ($N=5$ green line).
-This shows that coherent states do much better than number states both, for increasing the number of photons as well as for increasing number of beam splitters.
-We can appreciate also that the diverse cases of different $N$ tend to a common limit for increasing $n$.
+In Fig. \ref{num/cohe} we plot the quotient $\mathcal{C}_{\mathrm{max}} (n,N)/\mathcal{C}_{\mathrm{max}} (\overline{n}=n,N)$ of the optimum coherence for number states versus the optimum coherence for coherent states with the same mean number of photons for one beam splitter ($N=1$, purple solid line), three beam splitters ($N=3$, orange dashed line) and five beam splitters ($N=5$, gray dash-dotted line).
+This shows that Glauber coherent states do much better than number states both for an increasing number of photons and for an increasing number of beam splitters, at least for the numerical ranges of parameters examined so far and in accordance with the corresponding bounds in Eqs. (\ref{lwG}) and (\ref{lwn}).

 {}